ganyx/acpaaf2026/index.md

 ---
-title: About Alembic
+title: About ACPAAF2026
 feature_text: |
-  ## 2nd Australasian Conference on Particle Approaches and Applications in Fluids (ACPAAF2026)
+  ## The 2nd Australasian Conference on Particle Approaches and Applications in Fluids (ACPAAF2026)

 feature_image: "https://picsum.photos/1300/400?image=989"
-# excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+# excerpt: "ACPAAF2026 information"
 ---

 You are invited to join ACPAAF2026 (9-11 February 2026, Sydney), a forum to share the latest developments and practical applications of particle-based approaches in various fields of science and engineering.
 Particle-based methods are becoming increasingly popular for studying fluid dynamics, showing a great promise in accurately simulating and measuring fluid flow in a wide range of applications, from microfluidics to macroscopic systems.